 Turing is the immediate successor of Volta GPU architecture.
 The architecture is built on the 12nm fabrication process and supports GDDR5, HBM2, and GDDR6 memory.
 The Tensor GPU architecture comes with CUDA Cores, RT Cores, and Tensor Cores in a single GPU chip (except GTX 16 series cards).
 It is the first architecture to support Real-Time Ray Tracing that is used for creating lifelike images, shadows, reflections, and other advanced lighting effects.
 Moreover, the Turing architecture also supports DLSS (Deep Learning Super Sampling), which is AI-based technology utilizing Tensor Cores to increase frame rates in games without compromising on image or graphics quality.
 However, it should be noted that to take advantage of these two technologies, the game must also support them (Ray Tracing and DLSS).
 The Turing GPU architecture provides up to a 6x performance increase over the older Pascal GPU architecture which is a great leap forward.

 Graphics Cards based on the Turing GPU architecture include GeForce RTX 20 Series and GTX 16 Series.
 However, the GeForce GTX 16 Series Turing graphics cards do not come with RT Cores and Tensor Cores.
-GeForce RTX 20 Series graphics cards also support VirtualLink via USB Type-C connector for connecting next-generation VR Headsets on USB Type-C port for an amazing VR experience.
+GeForce RTX 20 Series graphics cards also support VirtualLink via a USB Type-C connector for connecting next-generation VR Headsets to a USB Type-C port for an amazing VR experience.
 The Turing GPU architecture is also used in Workstation graphics cards that include Quadro RTX 4000, Quadro RTX 5000, Quadro RTX 6000, and Quadro RTX 8000.

 Ampere GPU Architecture

 Ampere is the successor of the Turing GPU architecture.
 It is built on an 8nm fabrication process and supports high-speed GDDR6, HBM2, and GDDR6X memory.
-The GDDR6X memory is currently the fastest graphics memory that can reach speeds to up to 21Gbps and can offer bandwidth up to 1TB/s.
+The GDDR6X memory is currently the fastest graphics memory that can reach speeds of up to 21Gbps and can offer bandwidth up to 1TB/s.
 The Ampere architecture provides a significant improvement over Turing and comes with 2nd generation RT Cores and 3rd generation Tensor Cores.
 These new RT and Tensor Cores deliver about 2X Throughput or Performance over the previous generation RT & Tensor cores used in Turing architecture.
 It means you get a significant performance boost in games and other applications when the game or application supports Ray Tracing and AI technologies.

 The Ampere architecture now supports PCIe Gen 4 standard, which doubles the bandwidth over the PCIe Gen3 interface.
 The architecture supports CUDA version 8.0 and includes 2x FP32 Streaming Multiprocessors, which means double FP32 performance compared to Turing.
-The Ampere GPU architecture supports NVLink 3.0 to increase the computation capability of a system using more than one GPUs.
+The Ampere GPU architecture supports NVLink 3.0 to increase the computation capability of a system using more than one GPU.
 The Ampere architecture offers up to 1.9X Performance per Watt improvement over the Turing architecture.

-Another great addition to the Ampere is the support for HDMI 2.1 that supports the ultra-high resolution and refresh rates which are 8K@60Hz and 4K@120Hz.
+Another great addition to the Ampere is the support for HDMI 2.1 which supports the ultra-high resolution and refresh rates which are 8K@60Hz and 4K@120Hz.
 It also supports Dynamic HDR and the total bandwidth supported by HDMI 2.1 is 48Gbps.
 RTX IO is another new feature introduced with Ampere architecture that can reduce CPU I/O overhead and decreases the game loading time quite dramatically by decompressing the game textures/data inside the GPU Memory using the GPU.
 This feature works in conjunction with the Microsoft Windows DirectStorage API.
-The graphics cards that use Ampere GPU architecture are the RTX 30 Series graphics cards, which include GeForce RTX 3090, RTX 3080, RTX 3070.
+The graphics cards that use Ampere GPU architecture are the RTX 30 Series graphics cards, which include GeForce RTX 3090, RTX 3080, and RTX 3070.

 Nvidia Ampere vs Turing GPU Architecture